kellyluo25/recollectives/_posts/pastlife - 2022.md

 ## what i did

-I received multiple boarding passes, baked bread
+I received multiple boarding passes, baked

 <br />

-## what i resolve
+## what i think about

 - sloughed-off ambition. as if i'd been paved over, flattened.
+- **the prose voice:** I read my prose back to myself and hear it in my inner voice, and notice so much of my writing sounds the same these days.
+I don't know if this is evidence of style or stock.
+My words are arranged like stereoisomers: of equal constitutions, but reformed in spatial orientation.
+- **letting go, allowing yourself to grow**.

 <br />

 <br />

-### and onwards to the next
+## and onwards to the next

 Somehow I think writing this over a span of two months and a long afternoon was an unconsciously proactive attempt at evading nostalgia before it strikes; and writing this year in review was certainly less tumultuous than writing the one from the year before last.
 But I sense there's an unrealized mechanism of self-preservation at play here: if I don't make the conscious effort to concretize the hills and valleys of the last year, the sandstorm will blow through and flatten my memory into soft blurs of a pandemic purgatory.
 Maybe this will be how I prove to my future self that the current of change carried me through even as time stood still.
 It's so easy to forget so much, and these annualized diaristic tendencies keep the topography alive and wild.
 Over the next year, I'll capture everything else: what I thought, acquired, valued, and foresaw.